alexa-labs/skill-workshop-smart-city/Module 6 - Add AMAZON.Repeat built-in Intent/README.md

 };
 ```

-3. Add `RepeatIntentHandler,` to exports.handler (note the comma at the end of it).
+**Step 6.2.4.** Add `RepeatIntentHandler,` to exports.handler (note the comma at the end of it).
 Your exports.handler should look like the following -

 ```js